mahdiatubly/AWS/Machine Learning/MachineLearningPipeline.md

 * Bias: The gap between predicted value and actual value
 * Underfitting is where you have low variance and high bias.
 Overfitting is high variance and low bias.
 * For classification problems, a confusion matrix is often used to classify why and how the model gets something wrong.
    * Accuracy (score): TP + TN / TP+TN+FP+FN   (less effective when there are a lot of true negative cases in your dataset)
    * Precision is the proportion of positive predictions that are actually correct.
 Best when the cost of false positives is high.
    * Recall (Sensitivity): TP / TP + FN (Best when the cost of false negatives is high)
    * Specificity: TP / TN + FN
    * F1 score helps express precision and recall with a single value: (2*precision*Recall)/(Precision+Recall)
    * AUC - ROC Curve: A performance measurement for a classification problem at various threshold settings.
 Uses sensitivity (true positive rate) and specificity (false positive rate)
      * AUC: Area-under-curve (degree or measure of separability).
      * ROC: Receiver-operator characteristic curve (probability curve)
-*
+* For Regression problems:
+  * Mean Squared Error (MSE): take the difference between the prediction and actual value, square that difference, and then sum up all the squared differences for all the observations over N. In scikit-learn, you can use the mean squared error function directly from the metrics library.
+  * R^2 = 1 - (Sum of Suared Error) / var(y) (commonly used metric with linear regression problems reporting a number from 0 to 1.
+When R squared is close to 1 it usually indicates that a lot of the variabilities in the data can be explained by the model itself.
+Always increasing when more variables are added to the model, which sometimes leads to overfitting.
+It isn’t always that the higher the R squared, the better the model.
+We have to balance the overfitting problem.)
+  * Adjusted-2 is a better metric for multiple variates regression.
+The Adjusted R squared has already taken care of the added effect for additional variables and it only increases when the added variables have significant effects in the prediction.
+R^2 will always increase when more explanatory variables are added to the model; the highest R^2 may not be the best model.

 ## Feature Engineering and Model Tuning
 **Feature engineering:** is the science (and art) of extracting more information from existing data in order to improve your model’s prediction power and help your model learn faster.